NKCrypto1337/WebsiteUpNotificationBot/Readme.md

-(Created with the help of GPT, not motivated to type out manually)
+(README Created with the help of GPT, not motivated to type out manually)

 # Discord Bot Setup Guide